 B.S., Psychology, University of Nebraska-Kearney, 1991

-A native of central Nebraska, Stacie earned her bachelor's degree in psychology from the University of Nebraska at Kearney in 1991.
-She received her master's degree in audiology from Nebraska in 2002, before completing her Doctor of Audiology (Au.D.) degree at Salus University in Elkins Park, Pennsylvania, in 2008.
+A native of central Nebraska, Stacie earnned her bachelor's degree in psychology from the University of Nebraska at Kearney in 1991.
+She received her master's degree in audiology from Nebraska in 2002, and her Doctor of Audiology (Au.D.) degree from Salus University in 2008.